Moody's cuts ratings on Intesa, UniCredit

 The management of both UniCredit and Intesa Sanpaolo have said they currently have no funding problems.

-Besides its downgrade of Italian banks, Moody's also cut its ratings on the debt of a series of state-controlled Italian companies including oil and gas group Eni, utility Enel, defence company Finmeccanica and power grid operator Terna.
+Besides its downgrade of Italian banks, Moody's also cut its ratings on the debt of a series of state-controlled Italian companies including oil and gas group Eni (ENI.MI), utility Enel (ENEI.MI), defense company Finmeccanica SIFI.MI and power grid operator Terna (TRN.MI).

 (Reporting By Stephen Jewkes; Editing by Bob Burgdorfer)